 Established in 2001, the Journal of Islamic and Near Eastern Law is the first journal in the United States dedicated to this area of study.
 The inaugural issue was published in 2002.
 JINEL presents scholarly and practical articles dealing with the complex and multifaceted issues of Islamic and Near Eastern law and its applications and effects within and outside of the Near East.

-Journal of Law & Technology
+Journal of Law and Technology

-Since 1996, the Journal of Law & Technology has produced an online journal providing a forum for timely and relevant materials addressing the law's attempt to keep pace with technological innovation.
+Since 1996, the Journal of Law and Technology has produced an online journal providing a forum for timely and relevant materials addressing the law's attempt to keep pace with technological innovation.
 JOLT's content includes traditional scholarly articles and comments, and practical advice from attorneys practicing at the cutting edge of law and technology.
 JOLT also hosts an IP/High Tech Career Forum.